“The function of science fiction is not always to predict the future but sometimes to prevent it.” — Ray Bradbury.

 In my bestselling novels Immortality (pub 2007) and its sequel Ghost of the Gods (pub 2014), the Colorado River and other great rivers are drying up, forests and farms are dying, massive super-wildfires are burning out of control, and mass animal extinction events are occurring.
 These environmental problems trigger a pandemic caused by my imaginary COBIC-3.7 bacteria.

-These two novels proved to be prescient in many large and small details, including small things such as calling the pandemic causing bacteria COBIC-3.7, which is eerily similar in spelling to COVID-19.
+Immortality and Ghost of the Gods proved to be prescient in many large and small details, including small things such as calling the pandemic causing bacteria COBIC-3.7, which is eerily similar in spelling to COVID-19.
 Isn’t it odd how life sometimes imitates fiction?

 In the story, COBIC-3.7 bacteria communicate electrically and are collectively very intelligent.
 There were many events and discoveries that I wrote about in Immortality and Ghost of the Gods that were science fiction when I created those books and are now science fact.
-Maybe we can now add one more item to that list: Smart Bacteria?
+Maybe we can now add one more item to that list: smart bacteria?

 By 2015, scientists had “proven” that quantum entanglement was a real reproducible experimental fact.
 Arguably the greatest physicist in the history of the world, Einstein thought quantum entanglement was ridiculous and called it “Spooky action at a distance.”

-What’s next now that quantum entanglement is probably real?
-In a few years, another quantum mechanic’s theory will be proven.
+What’s next now that quantum entanglement is real?
+In a few years, another quantum mechanic’s theory will be experimentally proven.
 The headline will be that reality only exists in our minds because matter does not take its “final form” until consciousness is focused upon it.
 Another way of looking at this is that reality is a kind of conscious dream, and its mental malleability is the explanation for spooky action at a distance.

 Powerful experimental evidence that quantum entanglement was real was earth-shattering for science.
 It broke a core principle of the study of physics called locality, which states that an object is directly influenced only by its immediate surroundings.

-So spooky action at a distance is real.
-Instantaneous communication across the universe is real.
-If our brains work utilizing quantum mechanics, as many believe, then entanglement makes our brains transceivers of data and not the ultimate repository of that data.
-What that idea leads to is wonderfully delicious heresy and a possible explanation for the existence of the soul, as well as reincarnation.
+Unlike in the case of EM waves or entropy, an entanglement that is disorganizing can be reenergized or even reestablished with active management.
+If our brains work utilizing quantum mechanics, as many believe, then entanglement makes our brains transceivers of data beyond our five senses.
+This means our brains may not even be the ultimate repository of all “our” data.
+What that wild idea leads to is wonderfully delicious heresy and a possible explanation for the existence of a disincarnate awareness, a soul, as well as reincarnation.

 Related info: